smukov/smukov.github.io/_posts/2016-5-15-Apex-Array-Filter-LINQ.md

 tags: "apex"
 ---

-Recently I needed a way to quickly filter out an array of sObjects in Apex.
+Recently I needed a way to quickly filter out an array (i.e. list) of sObjects in Apex.
 Since I was a C# developer for 5 years, I immediately remembered how I used LINQ in C# for this purpose and I hoped there's something similar in Apex as well.
-However, in Apex, there is no easy way to filter through an array without using the `for` loop.
+However, in Apex, there is no easy way to filter through a list without using the `for` loop.

 I'm usually trying to limit the number of DML statements in Apex, so I'd often query more records at once (if I know I'm not going to reach 50.000 records limit) and then filter through it via `for` loop in case I need to get multiple sets of records from that query.
 Because of this need, I decided to create a helper class that will help me achieve this without writing the `for` loop every time I need to filter something.
 I'm sharing the class with you below, and you can share your thoughts with me in the comments.